 Skip navigation

-Better Stars Bradford
+Better Stars Bradford - a project celebration event

 17 October 2024

-To showcase our project’s achievements since 2015 we hosted our ‘Better Stars Bradford’ project celebration event at Bradford Cathedral on 10 October 2024.
-Since we started, we have delivered over 22 projects and each of those projects were showcased with a large celebration board showing their background, highlights, impact and quotes from service users.
+Since the programme began, we have delivered over 22 projects and each project was showcased with a large celebration board showing their background, highlights, impact and quotes from service users.

-Gill Thornton, Director of Better Start Bradford, and Vicki Smith, Funding Manager from The National Lottery Community Fund, thanked all our projects for the impact they have had in Bradford, on the overall A Better Start Programme and on national early year’s policy.
+Gill Thornton, Director of Better Start Bradford, and Vicki Smith, Funding Manager from The National Lottery Community Fund, thanked all our projects for the impact they have had in Bradford, on the overall A Better Start Programme and on national early years policy.

 Commenting on the event, Gill Thornton, Director of Better Start Bradford, said: